 Truth is, that children respond better to rules and expectations that are modeled by their caregivers versus just verbalized.

-The reason why it is titled “Family” House Rules is because every member of the family is expected to follow the same guidelines.
+The reason why it is titled “Family” House Rules is that every member of the family is expected to follow the same guidelines.
 In turn, creating an atmosphere of fairness and equality.

 In other words, writing a few rules on a piece of paper is only a small portion of this exercise… the most significant and successful aspect of creating a Family House Rules is that parents set an example of fairness, honesty, and social responsibility for their children to follow.